What is bloatware?

-Windows 10 bloatware is fairly prominent.
+Windows 10 or 11 bloatware is fairly prominent.
 However, this varies depending on the manufacturer.
 For example, Acer and Asus devices tend to contain less bloatware than Toshiba or Sony.
 There are also more expensive lines like Microsoft signature PCs, which come bloat-free.

 You can obtain some useful info from ShouldIRemoveIt.
 It uses crowdsourced data based on the actions of its users to present an extensive list of frequently removed programs.
 It also gives the percentage of users who’ve uninstalled each program.